eliotjlee/streamlit-pinecone/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Attributions